-The Toll Public Interest Fellows Program is made possible through a generous donation from the Robert and Jane Toll Foundation, founded by Robert Toll L’66 and Jane Toll GSE’66.
+The Toll Public Interest Fellows Program at the University of Pennsylvania Carey Law School is made possible through a generous donation from the Robert and Jane Toll Foundation, founded by Robert Toll L’66 and Jane Toll GSE’66.
 Like the Toll Public Interest Scholars Program, the Fellows Program reinforces Penn Carey Law’s commitment to service by increasing substantive programming and financial support for students pursuing public interest careers.
 The Fellows Program has several objectives:

 - Strengthen the existing public interest community at Penn Carey Law by deepening students’ relationships with peers, faculty & staff, and alumni.

 - Develop students as service-oriented leaders by introducing them to new ways to think about and engage with the causes and communities they care about most.